emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/context_oracle_open_ai_tool_builder.rst

-ContextOracleOpenAIToolkit
+ContextOracleOpenAIToolkitBuilder
 ==============================

-``ContextOracleOpenAIToolkit`` is responsible for managing and building context oracle tools for OpenAI.
-It inherits from ``OpenAIAgentToolkit`` and provides a method to create OpenAI compatible tools for use in the Automata agent.
+``ContextOracleOpenAIToolkitBuilder`` is responsible for managing and building context oracle tools for OpenAI.
+It inherits from ``OpenAIAgentToolkitBuilder`` and provides a method to create OpenAI compatible tools for use in the Automata agent.
 The context oracle tools help in searching and ranking related symbols based on the given query string.